Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Introduction

 {\bf Acknowledgment.} Part of this work was conducted while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, supported by NSF grant DMS-1440140.
 The hospitality of MSRI and of the organizers of the program on Geometric Functional Analysis is gratefully acknowledged.
+The authors are also grateful to an anonymous referee whose comments improved the style of this exposition.